epcervantes7/btmorphmirror/docs/visualization.rst

    basal_fn = "data/CTh5080306F.CNG_filtered_basal.swc"
    apical_fn = "data/CTh5080306F.CNG_filtered_apical.swc"

 The color scheme used for 2D plotting can be adjusted.
-Currently only two schemes are in use: a default one and the one used by `NeuroMorpho.org <http://www.neuromorpho.org>`_, execute the following command:
+Currently only two schemes are in use: a default one and the one used by `NeuroMorpho.org <http://www.neuromorpho.org>`_.
+Execute the following command:
 ::
    import btmorph
    btmorph.plot_2D_SWC(full_fn,show_axis=False,color_scheme='default',depth='Y')